A5H73Y/Parkour/docs/tutorials/rewarding-player.md

 ![Course Prize](https://i.imgur.com/syeM4Cn.jpg "Course Prize")

-This was made to be as simple as possible, breaking the stages up so you answer each question with what you want.
+This was made to be as simple as possible, to allow you to answer each question with what you want.
 Follow each conversation as demonstrated below:

 ### Material